lovyavinayak/AWS-Associate-Solution-Architect-2020/Section 4 High Availability and Scalability ELB and ASG/Section-4.md

 ## Vertical Scalability
 - Vertically scalability means increasing the size of the instance.
+- Involves scaling up or scaling down
 - **Example**: If an Application runs on a t2.micro scaling the application vertically means running it on a t2.large.
+    - From: t2.nano - 0.5G of RAM, 1 vCPU
+    - To: u-12tb1.metal – 12.3 TB of RAM, 448 vCPUs
 - Vertical scalability is very common for non distributed systems, such as a database.
 - **RDS, ElastiCache** are services that can scale vertically.
 - There’s usually a limit to how much you can vertically scale (hardware limit).